 From this perspective, the story of Moses told in the Torah and the new Religion that comes out of the events detailed in the Old Testament is in essence a story of how Moses and the Israelites copied and adapted the Laws and Beliefs of the indigenous Africans of Ancient Kemet to proclaim Judaism on Mt Sinai.

-The African origins of Christianity can also be seen in the teachings of Christianity itself.
+The African origins of Christianity can also be seen in the teachings of Christianity in the New Testament.

 In particular, Kemetic Philosophy heavily influenced Christianity.

-For example, the concept of ‘Christ’ is a state of Universal Consciousness derived from the Osirian Resurrection Myth of Ancient Kemet which involved the first and most Ancient Holy Trinity made up of the Egyptian Neters Osiris, Isis and Heru (Horus) who was the first child born out of an Immaculate Conception.
+For example, the concept of ‘Christ’ is a state of Universal Consciousness derived from the Ausarian Religion Resurrection Myth of Ancient Kemet which involved the first and most Ancient Holy Trinity made up of the Egyptian Neters Ausar (Osiris), Auset (Isis) and Heru (Horus) who was the first child born out of an Immaculate Conception.